rochuns/rochuns/README.md

 byf/ i ramble alot when i get comfortable aru! nn i do not use tonetags, please lmk if you want me to use them. : )

-dni/ basic dni, (hetalia specific: usuk/itacest shippers, sorry i get a little uncomfortable at the mention of these ships. :( (and also, not necessarily unallowed to interact, but if you *really* like belarus that might make it a bit harder for me to int with you!))
+dni/ basic dni, (hetalia specific: usuk/itacest shippers, sorry i get a little uncomfortable at the mention of these ships. :( (and also, not necessarily unallowed to interact, but if you *really* like belarus that might make me reluctant/hesitant to int with you!))

 **no rentry yet so i have to specify everything here aiyaa,, :,) hope u understand,,**